dsscollection/git-github-for-stats/README.md

 For new or existing projects, you will:

--   Dedicate a local directory (a.k.a "folder") to it.
+-   Dedicate a local directory or folder to it.
--   Make it an RStudio Project.
-Optional but recommended; obviously only applies to projects involving R and users of RStudio.
+-   Make it an RStudio Project. *Optional but recommended; obviously only applies to projects involving R and users of RStudio.*
 -   Make it a Git repository.

-This is once-per-project setup and can happen at project inception or at any later point.
+This setup happens once per project and can happen at project inception or at any later point.
 Chances are your project already lives in a dedicated directory.
 Making this directory an RStudio Project and Git repository boils down to allowing those applications to leave notes for themselves in hidden files or directories.
 The project is still a regular directory on your computer, that you can locate, name, move, and generally interact with as you wish.
 You don't have to handle it with special gloves!

 Here is the daily workflow:

--   Go about your usual business, e.g. writing R scripts or authoring reports in LaTeX or R Markdown.
+-   Go about your usual business, writing R scripts or authoring reports in LaTeX or R Markdown.
 But instead of only *saving* individual files, periodically you make a **commit**, which takes a snapshot of all the files in the entire project.
-    -   Have you ever versioned a file [by adding your initials or the date](http://www.phdcomics.com/comics/archive.php?comicid=1531)?
-That is effectively a **commit**, albeit only for a single file: it is a version that is significant to you and that you might want to inspect or revert to later.
+    -   If you have ever versioned a file [by adding your initials or the date](http://www.phdcomics.com/comics/archive.php?comicid=1531), you have effectively made a commit, albeit only for a single file.
+It is a version that is significant to you and that you might want to inspect or revert to later.
 -   Push commits to GitHub periodically.
     -   This is like sharing a document with colleagues on DropBox or sending it out as an email attachment.
 By pushing to GitHub, you make your work and all your accumulated progress accessible to others.

 This is a moderate change to your normal, daily workflow.
 It feels weird at first, but quickly becomes second nature.
 In [STAT 545](http://stat545.com) students are required to submit all coursework via GitHub, starting in week one.
-Most have never seen Git before and do not identify as "programmers".
+Most have never seen Git before and do not identify as programmers.
 It is a major topic in class and office hours for the first two weeks.
 Then we practically never discuss it again.

-*I am not saying anything about pulling and collaboration here, which seems a bit extreme, even if I can't say much*

 Commits, diffs, and tags
 ------------------------